aaqwesas/Enhanced-DCA/README.md

 - All the investment parameter are configurable

 ### 3. **Weighted DCA (EDCA)**
-- Similar to **EDCA**, but this strategy will be more aggressively buying into the market when the price drop
+- Similar to **EDCA**, but this strategy will be more aggressively buying into the market when the price drop more (buying approach is based on the percentage)

 > This creates a **mean-reverting bias**, buying more when assets are cheaper.